 Local Flexibility (LF): This rating indicates that Boards have local flexibility in determining whether and/or how to implement guidance or recommended practices set forth in this WD Letter.
 All information with an LF rating is indicated by “may” or “recommend.”

-NLF: Boards must ensure that Workforce Solutions Office staff follows the data validation requirements set forth in TWC’s Data Element Review.
+NLF: Boards must ensure that Workforce Solutions Office staff follows the data validation requirements set forth in TEGL 23-19 and its attachments, this guidance, and identified in verification selections for each program included in WorkInTexas.com.

-LF: Boards may establish policies that exceed the requirements set forth in the Data Element Review.

-NLF: Boards that adopt data validation policies that exceed state requirements must be aware that compliance will be reviewed for these locally set data validation requirements.

-NLF: Boards must ensure that record retention time frames are based on the Primary Indicators of Performance exit date and not on the date that the participant stops receiving WP, WIOA, or TAA services.
+NLF: Boards must ensure that record retention time frames are based on the Primary Indicators of Performance exit date and not on the date that the participant stops receiving Wagner-Peyser (W-P), WIOA, or TAA services.
 For WIOA Youth, Boards must ensure that record retention time frames are based on the Youth follow-up end date.

 Crossmatch Data Elements